Open 9 am - 5 pm

 Assistive-listening devices

-The assistive-listening system is currently down for maintenance.
-We apologize for the inconvenience.
-Assistive-listening devices can be picked up at the main information desk and 4-D Theater, they will be sanitized between each use.
-Listening locations include animal chats, 4-D Experience, Abbott Oceanarium and behind-the-scenes tours.
+Assistive-listening devices can be picked up at the main information desk and 4-D Theater.
+Listening locations include animal chats, 4-D Experience, Abbott Oceanarium and Must See Tours.

 Closed captioning